Dotnet-Boxed/Templates/Docs/API.md

 #### Analytics

+- **CorrelationId** (Default=On) - Correlate requests between clients and this API.
+Pass a GUID in the X-Correlation-ID HTTP header to set the HttpContext.TraceIdentifier.
+The header is also reflected back in a response.
 - **Analytics** - Monitor internal information about how your application is running, as well as external user information.
   - **Application Insights** - Monitor internal information about how your application is running, as well as external user information using the Microsoft Azure cloud.
   - **None** (Default) - Not using any analytics.